nathiedeheyl/oneiric-oracle/README.md

 </details>

 ## Features

 - Start button in form of violet crystal ball img with label guiding user to click button to start the game
 - Toggle down info box
+- Text in info box is scrollable when text content is larger than info text box on screen
 - Quit session button to return to landing page layout
 - Quiz-style question cards with clickable answer buttons that lead to next question card being displayed
 - Question cards have a slightly flexible layout with a min-height to balance the design and layout of question cards and the text on them